1863 Wisconsin gubernatorial election

 The 1863 Wisconsin gubernatorial election was held on November 3, 1863.
-Republican Party candidate James T. Lewis won the election with nearly 60% of the vote, defeating Democratic candidate Henry L. Palmer.
+Union candidate James T. Lewis won the election with nearly 60% of the vote, defeating Democratic candidate Henry L. Palmer.

 The incumbent Governor, Edward Salomon, had ascended to office after the accidental drowning of his predecessor, Louis P. Harvey, in April 1862.
-He was a former Democrat who had been elected Lieutenant Governor on the Republican Party's Union ticket in 1861.
-He was not re-nominated by the Republican Party.
+He was a former Democrat who had been elected Lieutenant Governor on the Union ticket in 1861.
+He was not re-nominated.